We explore some of the most common indica side effects. Here’s what you need to know…

 Dry mouth, also known as ‘cottonmouth,’ can be a side effect of any strain with a high THC content.
 It occurs when the cannabinoid affects receptors in the glands that produce saliva, causing production to slow down.

 The best way to combat cottonmouth is by staying well-hydrated.
 Keep a bottle of water handy at all times, or try sucking on lemon-flavored candy to get your saliva flowing.

 Long-Term Indica Side Effects

 If you use cannabis regularly, you might be wondering about the long-term effects it might have on your health.
-The good news is that weed could actually benefit you in the long run (check this article out to learn how).
+The good news is that weed may actually benefit you in the long run (check this article out to learn how).
 However, there are some potential risks, too, especially if you consume your weed by smoking.

 There is also the possibility that cannabis could cause psychiatric problems in susceptible people, especially those who start using from a young age.
-Choosing a high CBD/low THC strain should help to minimize the risk, although we would recommend that minors wanting to use marijuana discuss this with a physician first.
+Choosing a high CBD/low THC strain should help to minimize the risk.
+Although we would recommend that minors wanting to use marijuana, discuss this with a physician first.